 The Heritage Resources Management program has engaged in a number of special projects and partnerships, including the following:

-The Historical Resources Intern Program (HRIP), a unique partnership with the Government of Alberta's Ministry of Culture and Tourism wherein HRM programs are delivered to interns working at Alberta historic sites, museums, and archives.
+The Historical Resources Intern Program (HRIP), a unique partnership with the Government of Alberta's Ministry of Culture, Multiculturalism and Status of Women wherein HRM programs are delivered to interns working at Alberta historic sites, museums, and archives.

 The Canada-Mozambique Heritage Intern Program (CMHIP).
 Under this international development partnership project, the HRM program hosted student and faculty visiting from Mozambique to build capacity to offer heritage training in the developing world.